Last Updated on August 28, 2023 by Matt Musico

 Thanks to their recent success, which includes five straight trips to the ALCS, there will be several Houston Astros players here (current and former).
 I must say, though, having Jose Altuve the highest of them all will probably surprise many simply because of his stature.
 Despite that, his overall statistics through 363 plate appearances nearly mirror that of Ramírez: .286/.361/.547 with 23 home runs, 49 RBI, 70 runs scored, and a 144 wRC+.

-Altuve hit seven dingers during the 2017 playoffs and are among the most home runs in a single postseason.
+Altuve hit seven dingers during the 2017 playoffs and is among the most home runs in a single postseason.
 He followed that performance with just one long ball through eight October games in 2018, but from then on, he’s been as consistent as possible.
 Over his last three postseasons, Altuve has hit exactly five home runs each time.
 His two favorite series are the ALDS, where he’s posted a 1.077 OPS and hit 10 of his 23 homers, and the ALCS, where he’s posted a .971 OPS and hit another nine of his 23 dingers.

 Bernie Williams: 22 Homers

-When thinking about the New York Yankees’ dynasty of the late-90s and early 2000s, there were a lot of postseason heroes.
+When thinking about the New York Yankees’ dynasty of the late 90s and early 2000s, there were a lot of postseason heroes.
 However, none of them could come up with a long ball in October more than Bernie Williams.
-It was also just a good time to be a Yankee – after not participating in the playoffs between 1991 and 1994, he was a part of a playoff team for each of the final 12 years of his career.
+It was also just a good time to be a Yankee – after not participating in the playoffs between 1991 and 1994, he was part of a playoff team for each of the final 12 years of his career.

 He hit more than three homers in a single postseason just once when he hit six in 1998.
 There were even three different postseasons (1997, 2005, 2006) where he didn’t hit any homers at all.